 Your body will produce hormones called ‘Relaxin’ and ‘Progesterone’, which softens the ligaments to help with the widening of the pelvis.
 Although Relaxin is produced to widen the pelvis, all other joints in the body are affected.

-Furthermore, your body will also have increased Lordosis production as the baby and breasts grow which can put additional strain on ligament muscles in the spine and pelvis and can affect the centre of gravity.
+Furthermore, your body will also have increased Lordosis production as the baby and breasts grow, which can strain ligament muscles in the spine and pelvis and affect the centre of gravity.
 Therefore, you should avoid lifting heavier weights when pregnant to avoid injury.

 Remember, if you are decreasing the weights, it is only temporary, but please consult a professional.

-Professional parenting sites such as Tommy’s and Baby Centre, have advice available on what exercises you should avoid doing during pregnancy (namely after the first 12 weeks), and what you can continue with.
+Professional parenting sites have advice on what exercises you should avoid during pregnancy (namely after the first 12 weeks) and what you can continue with.

 An important point made by both sites is to avoid lifting weights whilst lying flat on your back.
 If you wanted to continue working on your upper body, use a weight bench on an incline after the first 12 weeks, then incline further from 20 weeks.

 A good indicator to ensure you’re not overworking your body is through speech.
-If you’re struggling to talk because you’re out of breath, you should stop.
-And remember, drink plenty of water during exercising to keep you hydrated and prevent feelings of fatigue.
+You should stop if you’re struggling to talk because you’re out of breath.
+And remember, drink plenty of water whilst exercising to keep you hydrated and prevent feelings of fatigue.

 As mentioned, consult a professional before beginning your pregnancy workout and listen to your body.